OkeDok1e/dotFiles/README.md

 # dotFiles
-the dotfiles i made for my hyprland de
+the dotfiles i took and adjusted for my hyprland de